 - climate change is now happening far more rapidly than the IPCC models indicated (see CCEMR State of the Climate);

-- global greenhouse gas emissions must be slowed, stopped and reversed by 2015 at the very latest to avoid irreversible climate catastrophe (IPCC Fourth Assessment, 2007);
+- global greenhouse gas emissions must be slowed, stopped and reversed by 2020 at the very latest to avoid irreversible climate catastrophe (IPCC 5th Assessment 2014,) ...

-- to declare a state of global climate change emergency on behalf of today's climate-change-vulnerable populations, the generation of today's children, and all future generations, demanding an emergency-scale international response.
+- declare a state of global climate change emergency on behalf of today's climate-change-vulnerable populations, the generation of today's children, and all future generations, calling for an emergency-scale international response.

 I/We call on our municipal councils and regional governments

-- to declare that we are beyond "dangerous interference with the climate system" (UNFCCC Objective) in terms of population health and mortality, and food and water security of huge vulnerable populations and future generations; and
+- to declare that we are beyond "dangerous interference with the climate system" (UNFCCC Objective) in terms of population health and mortality, and food and water security of huge vulnerable populations, all regions, and all future generations; and

 - to declare a state of global climate change emergency on behalf of today's climate-change-vulnerable populations, the generation of today's children, and all future generations, demanding an immediate and urgent emergency-scale international response.